The study of art is the study of seeing - how we interpret visual information - visual communication.

 As the world gets smaller, the visual language predominates and visual communication is ever more critical.
 The expertise gained through a visual education has increasingly more valuable application in commercial as well as cultural venues across society: if an activity contains a visual component, it has need for the visually trained.

 The art program at Lindenwood University offers you a rich and diverse range of investigations across the disciplines of art making and art history.
-Integrating Lindenwood’s extensive liberal arts offerings with a broad studio experience, you will be well prepared for graduate school, teaching K-12, or future work in an art-related field.
+Integrating Lindenwood’s extensive offerings with a broad studio experience, you will be well prepared for graduate school, teaching K-12, or future work in an art-related field.

 The Studio Arts program at Lindenwood University offers a Bachelor of Arts and a Bachelor of Fine Arts with seven specialty areas: ceramics, drawing/figure drawing, graphic/computer art, painting, photography, printmaking, and sculpture.